kushaldas/manualbox/README.md

 ![Allow or deny access](https://github.com/kushaldas/manualbox/raw/master/static/allow_deny.png)

-## Installation/Usage for development purpose
+## Installation & Usage

+Read the [wiki](https://github.com/kushaldas/manualbox/wiki) for the latest usage guide.

+## Development requirements

 First we will need all the dependencies: